 - Don’t apply pesticides to plants when they are in bloom.

-- Insecticides containing neonicotinoids (eg, Imidacloprid or Merit) are implicated as a factor in bee colony collapse disorder.
-Be particularly cautious in your use of these products.
+- Insecticides containing neonicotinoids (e.g., Imidacloprid or Merit) are implicated as a factor in bee colony collapse disorder.
+Be particularly cautious when using one of these products.